 We also have a terrific conversation that we recorded in April from the expo hall at LendIt with the cofounders of Kabbage, Rob Frohwein and Kathryn Petralia.

 If you’re interested in booking me to speak to your group, contact firstname.lastname@example.org.
 And I hope to see you at these events:

 Some events where I’ll be speaking this fall are:

-Massachusetts Bankers Association conference, September 26, Stowe Vermont
+Massachusetts Bankers Association New England Conference, September 26, Stowe, VT

 University of Michigan’s Central Bank of the Future Conference, October 2-3, Ann Arbor, MI